Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 - being unable to bend or turn over arms, hands, or fingers

 Treatments for arm pain will vary on the cause and the severity of your arm pain.

-Some treatments for arm pain include the following
+Treatments for arm pain can include the following:

-- In some cases, pain in the arm may be severe enough that your doctor will prescribe painkillers.
+- Pain medication.
+For some cases, pain in the arm may be severe enough that your doctor will prescribe pain medication.

-- For pain due to inflammation, anti-inflammatory medications like corticosteroids can help reduce the underlying cause and the subsequent pain.
-Oral medications, injections, and intravenous medications are available.
+- Anti-inflammatory medications.
+For pain due to inflammation, anti-inflammatory medications like corticosteroids can help reduce the underlying cause and the subsequent pain.
+Anti-inflammatory drugs are available as oral medications, injections, and intravenous medications.

-- You may need to treat some arm pain with physical therapy, particularly when you have a limited range of motion.
+- Physical therapy.
+You may need to treat some arm pain with physical therapy, particularly when you have a limited range of motion.

-- In severe cases of arm pain, surgery may be necessary.
-For example, a surgeon can help repair torn ligaments or broken bones.
+- Surgery.
+In severe cases of arm pain, surgery may be necessary.
+Examples include torn ligaments and broken bones.